 Select from the following options or search for content by need with our:

 “You need to be as well informed as possible about how to access services.”Carer, supporting a person with MND

 Adult social services can provide a needs assessment if you have MND, or a carer’s assessment if you are providing support.
-The assessment will work out your needs, agree which support services could assist and help you plan for emergencies too.
+Your assessment works out your needs, including for mobility and movement.
+This explores which support services could assist and helps you plan for emergencies too.

 You may also be entitled to a range of benefits and financial support.
 When making a claim or being assessed, always provide lots of detail about how long things take and any help needed to complete tasks.
 This is more likely to result in more appropriate support.